Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 Can you get altitude sickness during your Veleta hike?

-chances are very small, but you could notice symptoms of altitude sickness getting closer to the top because of its high altitude.
+Chances are very small, but you could notice symptoms of altitude sickness getting closer to the top because of its high altitude.
 With any of the below symptoms, turn around to a lower altitude and ask for help if symptoms get worse.

 Make sure you drink lots of water, eat snacks regularly, and cover your head for the sun, so you don’t trigger symptoms because of dehydration or lack of energy.
-You don’t want to mistake it for altitude sickness or visa versa.
+You don’t want to mistake it for altitude sickness or vice versa.

 A good tip is to walk slowly the higher up you get so you don’t pressure your body too much.